nwg/racket-wiki/Creating-Languages.md

 ### [Syntax Parse macros](https://docs.racket-lang.org/syntax/stxparse.html)
-_"[syntax/parse](https://docs.racket-lang.org/syntax/stxparse.html) helps you build robust embedded DSLs in minutes"_
+* _"[syntax/parse](https://docs.racket-lang.org/syntax/stxparse.html) helps you build robust embedded DSLs in minutes"_
+* [syntax-parse-example](https://github.com/bennn/syntax-parse-example) Example macros, written using syntax/parse.
 ### Meta-DSL's
 _languages that can be used to create languages_
 * [Rebellion](http://docs.racket-lang.org/rebellion@rebellion/index.html) "Rebellion is a set of infrastructure libraries for Racketeers to build new languages, new frameworks, and new tools with."